Buying a SIM Card in Romania

 Romania is part of the European Union, so EU roaming regulations apply.
 These “roam like at home” rules ended roaming charges across much of Europe in 2017, letting you use a SIM card from any EU country across all the others at no extra charge.

 When it comes to roaming elsewhere in the EU with a Romanian SIM, though, beware.
 The low price of cell service in Romania has allowed mobile companies to remove EU roaming from many of their packages, and reduce data allowances on others.
-Vodafone is no exception, so be sure to double-check the details at time of purchase if you plan to roam.

-Check out our guides to buying SIM cards in many other countries here.
+Check out our guides to SIM cards and eSIMs in 75+ other countries here.

 Main image via Marius Mitea

-Comments
+5 Comments

-1. Avatar
+1. Avatar Stephanie Hudson says:

 Wondering if you have any idea if either Orange or Vodaphone can also be used in other countries in the area under the same SIM card purchased in Romania.